DanHodgson12/Sumerata-Designs/README.md

 The project was deployed to GitHub Pages using the following steps:

-1. Log into GitHub and locate the [GitHub Repository](https://github.com/DanHodgson12/Sumersata-Designs)
+1. Log into GitHub and locate the [GitHub Repository](https://github.com/DanHodgson12/Sumersata-Designs).
-2. At the top of the page, locate the "Settings" button on the menu bar
+2. At the top of the page, locate the "Settings" button on the menu bar.
    ![Deployment Instructions Part 1](/assets/readme-files/deployment-1.png)
-3. Under "Code and automation" on the left hand side of the window, click the "Pages" tab
+3. Under "Code and automation" on the left-hand side of the window, click the "Pages" tab.
    ![Deployment Instructions Part 1](/assets/readme-files/deployment-2.png)
-4. Under "Source", select the option "Deploy from a branch"
+4. Under "Source", select the option "Deploy from a branch".
-5. Under "Branch", select the option "main", then select the "/(root)" folder
+5. Under "Branch", select the option "main", then select the "/(root)" folder.
-6. Click "Save" and the page will refresh
+6. Click "Save" and the page will refresh.
-7. The published site link appears at the top of the "GitHub Pages" section
+7. The published site link appears at the top of the "GitHub Pages" section.
-8. Click "Visit Site" and the website will open
+8. Click "Visit Site" and the website will open.

 ## Making a Local Clone

 To make a clone of this project, please use the following steps:

-1. Log into GitHub and locate the [GitHub Repository](https://github.com/DanHodgson12/Sumersata-Designs)
+1. Log into GitHub and locate the [GitHub Repository](https://github.com/DanHodgson12/Sumersata-Designs).
-2. At the top of the Repository (not top of page), locate and click on the "< > Code" button on the menu bar
+2. At the top of the Repository (not top of page), locate and click on the "< > Code" button on the menu bar.
-3. In the "Local" tab, beneath where it says "Clone", select the "HTTPS" option
+3. In the "Local" tab, beneath where it says "Clone", select the "HTTPS" option.
-4. Just below that, copy the link for the repository
+4. Just below that, copy the link for the repository.
-5. Open Git Bash
+5. Open Git Bash.
-6. Change the current working directory to the location where you want the cloned directory to be made
+6. Change the current working directory to the location where you want the cloned directory to be made.
-7. Type `git clone`, and then paste the URL you copied in Step 3
+7. Type `git clone`, and then paste the URL you copied in Step 3.
 8. Press Enter.
-Your local clone will be created
+Your local clone will be created.

 # Credits